mongodb-labs/mongodb-aem-course/chapter2/README.md

 ## Potential Issues
-Dealing with homebrewed virtual machines can sometimes lead to unexpected situations.
+Dealing with home brewed virtual machines can sometimes lead to unexpected situations.

 Some these issues may lead to incorrect boot up of the AEM or MongoDB instances.